kpuc313/amxx-zp_addon_grenade_status/README.md

 <br />

 # :ballot_box_with_check: To do:
-* Support for custom nades
+* Support for custom grenades.

 <br />